Birds of Wild Nephin National Park

 There has been a high number of bird species recorded in Ireland with over 450 species now on the Irish list but as an isolated island for over 7,500 years we have fewer breeding birds than our nearest neighbours.
 Many of these birds are migratory either wintering from Scandinavia or breeding summer migrants from Africa.

-For visitors to the new visitor centre for Wild Nephin Ballycroy National Park the Tochar Daithí Bán Trail offers a great opportunity to see and hear some of the birds associated with bog habitats as well as your typical garden birds.
+For visitors to the Ballycroy Visitor Centre the Tochar Daithí Bán Trail offers a great opportunity to see and hear some of the birds associated with bog habitats as well as your typical garden birds.